top of page

 Violine

-The Swiss Instrument Fund (SIF) offers young musicians the opportunity to borrow a high-quality instrument and thus grow in their musical development.
+The Swiss Instrument Funds (SIF) offers young musicians the opportunity to borrow a high-quality instrument thus giving them the chance to grow in their musical development.
 The instruments in the fund come from a variety of sources.
-These include generous donations from private individuals and violin dealers.
-These instruments are generally historic and sometimes of great value.
+These include generous donations from private individuals, violin- makers and violin dealers.
+These valuable instruments are either historic or modern, built by the most renowned contemporary violin makers.

 Regulations